Tuesday, March 31, 2026

 Bite.
 Thy.
 Tongue.
 Marty.

 I cannot tell you how badly I wanted to reply to the email by asking if they actually read their emails.
 I cannot tell you how seriously I considered a smarmy, snide response.
 Something along the lines of, 'What?
 You didn't get an invoice?
 I will overnight air one to you immediately!' or some such.
-But no, I calmly replied that one was already in the mail, but to let me know if they didn't get it soon.
+But no, I calmly replied that one was already in the mail, and to let me know if they didn't get it soon.

 I'm easing my anger by writing this blog entry.
 But I'll bet you know the feelings I'm dealing with, eh?